Augists/jdd/FAQ.rst

   bdd.deref(bdd2);
   bdd.deref(bdd1);

-One way to catch such problems is to use a "DebugBDD" object instead of "BDD".
+One way to catch such problems is to use a "DebugBDD" manager instead of "BDD".
 Beware however that it is very slow and might not catch all problems.

 **Whats wrong with this other code?**
 ::